 Water / Snow Fight

 If the weather allows, grab all your buckets, balloons, jugs and bottles and have a good, old-fashioned water fight.
 If you have any of those giant super soaker water guns, even better!
+If you can, head to the beach!
 If you live in a northern climate go on out in the winter and throw snowballs!

 Going on a nature walk isn’t only fun, it’s a fantastic way to get exercise too!
 Some people are lucky enough to live in close proximity to a park or nature preserve, which makes it easier to get close to Mother Nature’s beauty.
 But, even if you have to drive a short distance, a walk in the country works well too.